 I would use alcohol judiciously on wood floors, because it can remove some finishes, such as wax and shellac.
 So only use in a worst-case scenario, and be prepared to beef up the finish after.

-DIY cleaning solutions are an effective alternative to commercial cleaners.
+Homemade floor cleaner recipes are an effective alternative to commercial cleaners.
 Some work better than others on different types of flooring.
 But stains on every type of floor surrender to some type of make-it-yourself cleaner.